gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Can attach `@Model("")` to a method.
 Should probably complain about the empty string.
 - When an input for a creator rule cannot be bound, the error message does not include any diagnostic information.
 - When there is a cycle between creator rules, the error message complains about unbound rules instead of a cyclic dependency.

+> Pushed out to dedicated story for detecting and reporting cycles.

 - Int test that the constructor of a rule source plugin is not invoked until a rule from that class is required, and is invoked once only.
 - When rule source plugin constructor fails, the error message complains about a failure in the first rule from that class, instead of a failure to create the plugin.
 - When the inputs for some rule cannot be bound, search for methods that might have satisfied the requirement but which were not annotated with `@Model`.